abhinav5481/abhinav5481/README.md

 - 🔭 I’m currently working on ...
-Big Data Analysis & Business Intelligence
+Building the most popular e-commerce application
 - 🌱 I’m currently learning ...
-Supervised Machine Learning Algorithms & Apache Spark
+How to focus
 - 👯 I’m looking to collaborate on ...
-MERN stack, Business Intelligence projects in pySpark & Scala
+MERN stack, Java Stack projects
 - 💬 Ask me about ...
 Fullstack development
 - 📫 How to reach me: ... agrawal.abhinav98@gmail.com
 - :globe_with_meridians: Check out my portfolio here -> ...
 [About Abhinav](https://about-abhinav.web.app/)